nahuhh/android-termux-monero-node/README.md

 2. Monero is mostly writes and reads- not rewrites which are what kill storage the fastest.

-3. You risk data saved on your microSD / Internal storage.
-Backup before running this code.
+3. You may risk data saved on your microSD / Internal storage.
+Recommended to backup before running this code.

-4. If things go awry, delete all of the Termux apps you're about to install, and all will be back to normal.
+4. If things go awry, delete all of the Termux apps you're about to install, and all will be back to normal. ^ except for corrupt data.

 # Install